haophan0393/cybersec/README.md

 This bashscript runs metasploit framework's msfconsole and opens backdoor in windows machine.

 ### Installation
-- Download the script in the repository and move a directory OR
+- Download the script in the repository and move to a directory OR
   ```sh
   git clone https://github.com/meanishn/cybersec.git
   ```